appcircleio/appcircle-docusaurus/docs/publish-module/publish-benefits/index.md

 - **Prepare the App**: Start by ensuring your app is fully prepared for release.
 This includes compiling the binary, verifying that all necessary metadata (such as app descriptions, keywords, and screenshots) is up-to-date, and ensuring that your app meets all store requirements.

-- **Select a Flow**: Next, choose the appropriate flow that aligns with your release strategy.
+- **Configure a Flow**: Next, choose the appropriate flow that aligns with your release strategy.
 This could be a standard release flow for a regular update or a custom flow tailored to specific needs, such as beta testing.

 - **Execute the Flow**: Once the flow is selected, execute it to automate the entire submission process.
 The flow will handle everything from submitting the binary to obtaining approvals and completing the release across the chosen app stores.
 Each step in the flow ensures that your app is released smoothly and efficiently.